PrairieLearn/PrairieLearn/doc/writingQuestions.md

 ## Advanced: Library code in `clientCode` and `serverCode`

 Each course can have JavaScript libraries that are specific to just that course, and can be used from any question in the course.
+See the (course configuration)[https://github.com/PrairieLearn/PrairieLearn/blob/master/doc/courseConfig.md] section for the directory layout.

 These library files are separated into *client* and *server* libraries.
 Client libraries are accessible from both `client.js` and `server.js` in each question, while server libraries are only accessible from `server.js`.
 This means that any secret code that students should not be able to access can be put in a server library, while other non-sensitive code can go in client libraries.
 There is never a need to put a library file into both the client and server directories, because it can just go only into the client directory and be accessed directly from there by both `client.js` and `server.js`.

-To add client library code in the file `library.js`, do the following:

-1. In the main course directory (where `questions/` and `tests/` are located), make a directory called `clientCode`.

-2. Put the `library.js` file in this new `clientCode` directory.
-The basic format of `library.js` should be like:
+The basic form of a `library.js` file is:

     define([<DEPENDENT-LIBRARIES-PATHS>], function(<DEPENDENT-LIBRARY-VARS>) {

         var library = {};

         library.add = function(arg1, arg2) {
             return arg1 + arg2;
         };

         // more library functions go here

         return library;
     });

-3. Edit the `PrairieLearn\backend\config.json` file to add the line:

-        "clientCodeDir": "<FULL-COURSE-PATH>/clientCode",

-4. Inside a question's `client.js` or 'server.js`, use the library with:
+To use this `library.js` file inside a question's `client.js` or 'server.js` file:

     define([<OTHER-LIBRARY-PATHS>, 'clientCode/library'], function(<OTHER-LIBRARY-VARS>, library) {

         var sum = library.add(3, 5); // sets sum to 8

     });

-To add a server library then repeat the above steps but with `serverCode` in the place of `clientCode`.